GLOBAL MARKETS-Europe holds onto gains from "game-changing" week

 LONDON, March 13 European equities were set for

-a sixth straight week of gains on Friday, fuelled by a slide in
+a sixth straight week of gains on Friday, fuelled by a dramatic

 The past week, described by one strategist as a